Correlation Between Bank of Montreal and MicroSectors Gold

 Pair Corralation between Bank of Montreal and MicroSectors Gold

-Given the investment horizon of 90 days Bank of Montreal is expected to under-perform the MicroSectors Gold.
-But the etf apears to be less risky and, when comparing its historical volatility, Bank of Montreal is 1.48 times less risky than MicroSectors Gold.
-The etf trades about -0.16 of its potential returns per unit of risk.
-The MicroSectors Gold Miners is currently generating about -0.08 of returns per unit of risk over similar time horizon.
-If you would invest 493.00 in MicroSectors Gold Miners on May 2, 2025 and sell it today you would lose (182.00) from holding MicroSectors Gold Miners or give up 36.92% of portfolio value over 90 days.
+Given the investment horizon of 90 days Bank of Montreal is expected to generate 0.97 times more return on investment than MicroSectors Gold.
+However, Bank of Montreal is 1.03 times less risky than MicroSectors Gold.
+It trades about 0.0 of its potential returns per unit of risk.
+MicroSectors Gold Miners is currently generating about -0.13 per unit of risk.
+If you would invest 2,388 in Bank of Montreal on July 15, 2025 and sell it today you would lose (603.00) from holding Bank of Montreal or give up 25.25% of portfolio value over 90 days.

 Time Period | 3 Months [change] |